 Islamo-gauchisme is an epithet hurled by the French Right at the far Left and elements of the Centre-Left.
 It provides a handy label for the sort of relentless political sycophancy towards Islam in France, typified by apologists such as Jack Lang and Edwy Plenel.
 Lang was former President Mitterrand’s Minister of Culture, and is now President of the Institute of the Arab World, in Paris.
 Plenel is a prominent French journalist.

 Laurent Bouvet is Professor of Political Science at the University of Versailles-Saint-Quentin-en-Yvelines.
 He published Cultural Insecurity (Fayard) in 2015.
-In this interview, he breaks the code behind the use of the term, islamo-gauchisme.
+In this interview in Le Figaro, he breaks the code behind the use of the term, islamo-gauchisme.

 FIGAROVOX/MAJOR INTERVIEW.
 In an extensive interview, Laurent Bouvet unravels the origins and workings of islamo-gauchisme.
 In the search for a new proletariat, this dazzled Left sees in the islamists the damned of the earth: to be defended.

 FIGAROVOX: How do you explain the difficulty experienced by some Leftist intellectuals in thinking about Islamism, or even just pronouncing its name?
 Has the muslim community become the new proletariat for a part of the Left?

 Without doubt, there are several possible explanations for what is amongst certain intellectuals, journalists, and researchers, a blindness, more or less voluntary, and amongst others, few in fact, a determined political, even ideological choice.
 As a structural explanation, I favour here what could be called the ‘colonial complex’.